joshspicer/functions/README.md

 | Name      | Details      |
 | ------------- | ------------- |
 | [`heartbox`](src/functions/heartbox.ts) | A new implementation for my [heartbox](https://joshspicer.com/heartbox) IoT project |

+## Build and Deploy

+To deploy you'll need an active Azure subscription.
+I use the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) to develop and deploy this project.